-7. GROUPS CONSULTED
+6. GROUPS CONSULTED

-- 7.1 County, fire and police and the public are consulted about any changes to the council tax support scheme.
-22 December marks the start of the six weeks publication period which includes Overview and Scrutiny meetings on 15 January and 5 February 2018.
-Parishes and town councils will also be advised of these financial proposals with a presentation to the Teignbridge Association of Local Councils meeting on 25 January. - 7.2 A budget survey is planned which will be put on the website and publicised to encourage feedback.
-In particular it will be brought to the attention of businesses, the residents' panel and Teignbridge relationship groups.
-Responses will be reported to members for consideration with the final budget proposals by Executive on 8 February and by Council on 22 February 2018.
+- 6.1 County, fire and police and the public are consulted about any changes to the council tax support scheme.
+The initial budget proposals have been publicised and considered by Overview and Scrutiny on 15 January.
+They also scrutinised these final plans on the 5 February 2018.
+Parishes and town councils have been advised of these proposals.
+There has been a budget presentation to the Teignbridge Association of Local Councils. - 6.2 A budget survey has been put on the website and publicised to encourage feedback.
+In particular it has been brought to the attention of businesses, the residents' panel and Teignbridge relationship groups.
+Responses will be reported verbally to this Executive and in the final Council budget report on 22 February 2018.

-8. TIME-SCALE
+7. TIME-SCALE